F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 ### Deploying via the AWS CLI

-As an alternative to deploying through the AWS Consule (GUI), each solution provides an example AWS CLI 2.0 command to deploy the Cloudformation template.
+As an alternative to deploying through the AWS Console (GUI), each solution provides an example AWS CLI 2.0 command to deploy the CloudFormation template.
 The following example deploys a HA pair of 3-NIC BIG-IP VE instances.

 ### Deploying via the AWS CLI